New Hampshire Traffic Tickets

 New Hampshire Fines and Penalties

 Failing to fight traffic tickets in New Hampshire or pleading guilty of charge, will require you to pay traffic fines.
 The amount of your traffic ticket payment may vary depending on the type and severity of the committed offense.
 Major traffic violations require payment of the highest fines such as $1,240 for refusing inspection for dyed special fuel.
-The lowest NH traffic fine is $62 for minor offenses such as equipment violations, failure to obey traffic signs or signals, operating motor vehicles without front and rear lights and more.
-Unfortunately, these fines can only be avoided by fighting the traffic ticket in a court of law with the help of traffic attorneys, who can be hired online.
+The lowest fine is $62 for minor offenses such as equipment violations, failure to obey traffic signs or signals, operating motor vehicles without front and rear lights and more.
+Driving under the influence of drugs or alcohol, commonly referred to as a DUI, carries more serious penalties and can be more difficult to contest in court.

 Points in New Hampshire